ckurau/naive-mean-reversion/README-nmr.md

 ### Step 4 -- Optimisation is complete

 V35 is the confirmed ceiling.
-Do not retry entry filters, drawdown filters, or exit mechanics.
+Do not retry entry filters, drawdown filters, exit mechanics, or bear regime overlays.
 The drawdown is structural and cannot be reduced without sacrificing CAGR.
-See the "Do Not Retry" table above for the complete list of exhausted approaches.
+See the Do-Not-Retry table for the complete exhausted list.

-**One remaining low-priority test:** Earnings blackout extension (3 -> 5 days).
-Expected impact small given ~6 day avg hold.

 ---